macdja38/discord.js/docs/docs_cache.rst

 .. include:: ./vars.rst

-.. danger:: This documentation is for the Discord.js 8.2 branch maintained by macdja38.
+.. danger:: This documentation is for the discord.js 8.2 branch called discordv8 maintained by macdja38.
 You're **probably** looking for documentation on version 9 or higher, which is available on `the up-to-date, official docs site`_.

 Cache
 =====

 **extends Array**

-A Cache object extends an Array (so it can be used like a regular array) but introduces helper functions to make it more useful when developing with discord.js.
+A Cache object extends an Array (so it can be used like a regular array) but introduces helper functions to make it more useful when developing with discordv8.
 Unlike a regular array, it doesn't care about the instance or prototype of an object, it works purely on properties.

 **Examples:**